kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 and make progress.
 -->

+- Add a user-facing API.
 - Remove the backoff mechanism completely in the scheduling queue.
-- Do something related to `PreEnqueue` extension point.
+- Overload the new functionality in the `PreEnqueue` extension point.
   - `QueueingHint` and `PreEnqueue` are both for the scheduling queue, but the responsibilities are completely different from each other.

 ## Proposal